- Common uses

-- tell your doctor if you have or have ever had heart or lung disease.
+- tell your doctor if you have or have ever had heart, lung, kidney, or liver disease.
 Also tell your doctor if you have any type of infection now or if you have or have ever had an infection that would not go away or an infection that comes and goes.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving obinutuzumab injection.

 - do not have any vaccinations without talking to your doctor.

 What SPECIAL DIETARY instructions should I follow?